World War II in the Pacific

 launches Kaitens that damage U.S. freighter Pontus H. Ross off Hollandia,

 New Guinea.
-Kaiten attacks -- I 53 at Kossol Roads, Palau; I 56 at Manus, in the Admiralties; and by I 58 at Apra Harbor, Guam, are not unsuccessful.
+Other Kaiten attacks are not unsuccessful -- I 53 at Kossol Roads, Palau; I 56 at Manus, in the Admiralties; and by I 58 at Apra Harbor, Guam.

 - 20Jan45.
 Operation KONGO concludes with Japanese submarine I-48 carrying out